After wage insurance? Find the right cover for you.

 Wage insurance can help you stay on top of your finances if you’re unable to work due to an injury or an illness.
 Wage insurance can provide:

 - Ongoing payment to replace your income.
 You can get up to 75% of your original income while you cannot work, or choose another fixed amount.

 - Tax deduction benefits.
 The payments you make for your policy can be deducted as an expense at tax time.

 Compare income protection quotes from these direct brands

 As the name suggests, wage insurance offers protection for you and your family if you are unable to work.
-Wage protection insures you for a predetermined level of your income, usually 75 per cent of your salary, and will pay that amount for the period of time that injury or illness keep you out of the workforce.
+Wage protection insures you for a predetermined level of your income, usually 75% of your salary, and will pay that amount for the period of time that injury or illness keep you out of the workforce.

 Wage insurance is worth considering for anyone who relies on their income to pay their bills and look after regular expenses.
 It can be especially important for the self-employed, small business owners, and anyone whose business relies on their capacity to work.